Lucia's Blog: 2016-05-15

 • It is in giving that we are doing God's will, obeying His commandment:

 Our Lord and Savior has left us a great example of giving by dying a cruel death on the cross for the remission of our sins.
 Considering such a gift, our giving must be done with a cheerful heart without complaint.
-The Lord expects and demands of us that we give freely the way that He has freely given to us.
+The Lord expects and demands that we give freely the way He has freely given to us.
 He demands that we be zealous for good works.
-All of God's laws or commandments were given to enhance our lives as we obey them.
-The giving that God commands likewise will enrich our lives increasing our happiness.
+God's laws or commandments were given to enhance our lives as we obey them.
+The giving that God commands likewise will enrich our lives, increasing our happiness.
 It will bring joy!

 "Then the King will say to those on his right, ‘Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.
 For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.’
 Then the righteous will answer him, saying, ‘Lord, when did we see you hungry and feed you, or thirsty and give you drink?
 And when did we see you a stranger and welcome you, or naked and clothe you?
 And when did we see you sick or in prison and visit you?’
 And the King will answer them, ‘Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.'"
 (Matthew 25:34-40).